 The initial impetus for a WILL Solidarity Project was the highly successful Pedro Arrupe International Solidarity Project of Boston College and WILL students’ desire to create a transnational activism project.
 While utilizing many elements of the BC program, TCNJ’s WILL project has been adapted for a public institution.
 Kelly Sardon-Garrity, Director of the BC program was extremely helpful in answering questions and giving access to well established connections.

 Students are required to raise all funds for this project through personal donations and odd jobs, in addition to raising funds to donate to organizations visited in the host countries (students in the delegation determine the non-profit organizations that will receive donation from the funds).
 The El Salvador delegation was hosted by Fundahmer (Foundation Brother Mercedes Ruiz), a non-profit organization that supports sustainable development in the grassroots communities of El Salvador (called CEBES); the first Nicaragua delegation was hosted by the Center for Global Education, Augsberg College (http://www.augsburg.edu/global/) which has provided ( for 25 years) cross-cultural educational opportunities that fosters critical analysis of local and global conditions which supports personal and systemic change as a movement toward a more just and sustainable world.
 CGE has a permanent site in Managua, Nicaragua.
-The 2013 delegation was hosted by Pronica (http://www.pronica.org), a non-profit Quaker organization.
+The 2013 and 2016 delegations were hosted by Pronica (http://www.pronica.org), a non-profit Quaker organization.
 Pronica will also host the 2016 delegation.

 Nicaragua Solidarity Project 2009